Creating iPTA Workflow

 Note

-This label(s) will tag the iPTA instance, the generated documents, the associated well property container and the well properties in the container.
+This label(s) will be added to the iPTA instance, the generated documents, the associated well property container and the well properties in the container.

 Select whether to Replicate results to Master container or not.
 If unchecked, the iPTA results will not be copied to the Master well properties container.